LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

-Although a better implementation would be to provide a bound as a parameter
+Although a better implementation would be to provide a bound as a parameter.
 ```
 /* here size includes the NUL byte* / char* charSearch(const char* string, char needle, int size){